 Zoom In and Use the Biggest Font You Can:

 Reading a big font is more comfortable than reading a small font.
 Obvious, right?
 There’s no reason to be squinting to read web text on your screen.
 It is very easy in most browsers to change text size, usually with an easy shortcut.
 I use Chrome and the shortcut “Command & +/-” to increase and decrease font size as needed.

 When reading a pdf, zoom in.
 If you’re using a small laptop with little screen space, consider getting a second monitor.
-I have a cheap second monitor I use alongside my laptop that’s been extremely useful and worth every penny.
+I have a cheap second monitor I use alongside my laptop that’s extremely useful and worth every penny.

 Resize the Window:

 As well as zooming in and out to adjust text size, you should adjust the actual window size as well.
 This way you aren’t scanning across the whole width of the screen, which invites eye strain.
 It’s easier on your eyes to make the window narrow and allows your eyes less lateral movement.

 I use the Kindle app on the computer fairly often and it lets me manipulate the window size very easily.
 I like a narrow, single column format on a sepia background.